unit8co/darts/README.md

 inquiries.

 ## Contribute
-The development is ongoing, and we welcome suggestions, pull requests and issues on Github.
+The development is ongoing, and we welcome suggestions, pull requests and issues on GitHub.
 All contributors will be acknowledged on the
 [change log page](https://github.com/unit8co/darts/blob/master/CHANGELOG.md).